fooof-tools/fooof/README.rst

     # Parameterize the power spectrum, and print out a report
     fm.report(freqs, spectrum, freq_range)

-PSD.report() fits the model, plots the original power spectrum with the associated model fit, and prints out the parameters of the model fit for both the aperiodic component, and parameters for any identified peaks, reflecting periodic components.
+SpectralModel.report() fits the model, plots the original power spectrum with the associated model fit, and prints out the parameters of the model fit for both the aperiodic component, and parameters for any identified peaks, reflecting periodic components.